upenndigitalscholarship/monuments-research-group/essay/Lee-and-West-Point.md

 But after Virginia's secession from the Union, Lee defected from the United States to the Confederacy, where he eventually rose to become the supreme Southern military chief.
 This left a complicated legacy at West Point: Lee was an illustrious leader known for skilled generalship, but also a traitor who fought against the United States.
 Black journalists were particularly interested in exposing West Point's efforts to whitewash Lee's betrayal.

-In 1931, the *[Afro-American](https://proxy.library.upenn.edu/login?url=https://www.proquest.com/publication/45589?accountid=14707&decadeSelected=1930+-+1939&yearSelected=1933&monthSelected=09&issueNameSelected=01933Y09Y30$23Sep+30,+1933)* published an article on the United Daughters of the Confederacy's donation of a painting of Lee to West Point, in which they connected the receipt of the gift to existing patterns of racism at the institution: "There is so much of the spirit of this rebel general and of the Confederacy in West Point," they wrote, that Black students have a difficult time getting admitted and "find it impossible after graduation to secure assignments with troops."[^3]
+In 1931, the *[Afro-American](https://proxy.library.upenn.edu/login?url=https://www.proquest.com/publication/45589?accountid=14707&decadeSelected=1930+-+1939&yearSelected=1933&monthSelected=09&issueNameSelected=01933Y09Y30$23Sep+30,+1933)* published an article on the United Daughters of the Confederacy's donation of a painting of Lee to West Point, in which they connected the receipt of the gift to existing patterns of racism at the institution: "There is so much of the spirit of this rebel general and of the Confederacy in West Point," they wrote, that Black students have a difficult time getting admitted and "find it impossible after graduation to secure assignments with troops."[^3](*Afro-American*, "\[Lee Sneaks into West Point](https\://proxy.library.upenn.edu/login?url=https\://www.proquest.com/publication/45589?accountid=14707&decadeSelected=1930+-+1939&yearSelected=1933&monthSelected=09&issueNameSelected=01933Y09Y30$23Sep+30,+1933).")

 The article pointed out the absurdity of hanging a portrait of a rebel leader at a military institution: